ml6team/fondant/docs/infrastructure.md

 3. Install [kubectl](https://kubernetes.io/docs/tasks/tools/)

-4. Run Makefile which will do the following:
+4. Run gcp.mk Makefile (located in the `scripts/` folder) which will do the following:
 - Setup all gcp services needed
 - Start a GKE cluster
 - Create a google storage bucket for data artifact storage